blacklane/jvm-source-guidelines/README.md

     - When appropriate, clean up function invocations
         - When it's not clear what arguments stand for in a function invocation, use named arguments to avoid confusion
-        - When a function accepts several arguments of the same type, use named arguments to improve readability and prevent accidentally swapped/shuffled arguments (this is especially important when refactoring)
+        - When a function accepts several arguments of the same type, use named arguments.
+This improves readability and prevents accidentally shuffled arguments (this is especially important when refactoring)

         - ```kotlin
           myFun(foo = "string 1", bar = "string 2", baz = bazObj)